 Simplification of implication

-For example if p and q are two logical atomic statements.
+For example if and are two logical atomic statements.

 Then